5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Using [**SSDTTime**](https://github.com/corpnewt/SSDTTime) (Windows only): if you use SSDTTime under Windows, you can also dump the DSDT, which is not possible under macOS.

 ### Available Hotpatches
 Listed below are all SSDTs contained in this chapter.
 Use the listed search terms to check your system's `DSDT`.
 If you can't find the term/device/hardware-ID, you can add it with the corresponding SSDT.
 In any case, read the instructions first, to find out if you really need it and how to apply it.
 If there's no search term listed further analysis of the `DSDT` is required to apply the hotpatch.

+The hotfixes have to be placed in `EFI/OC/ACPI` and added to the config.plist (under `ACPI/Add`).
+OpenCore accepts files with `.aml` and `.bin` extension.

 **NOTE**: You can use the Python Script [**SSDTTime**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/_SSDTTime) to generate a lot of relevant SSDT hotfixes automatically.